DCTB Board of Directors

 Mike Godbe is an associate attorney at the plaintiff-side employment law firm, Hawks-Quindel, S.C.
 He focuses his practice on protecting employee rights in the workplace, and protecting consumers in the marketplace.
 Outside of work, Mike enjoys turning wooden bowls on his lathe (check out his woodturning instruction offers on time bank’s offers list), gardening, and planning guitar and mandolin.
 He believes that time banking has amazing potential to support communities and bring people together, and he is thrilled to join the board of the Dane County TimeBank.

-I have been a police officer since 1998.
-I have served as a neighborhood officer (NPO) and a educational resource officer (ERO).
-I currently assigned to the South District as a patrol officer.
-I have been involved with the Unconcious Bias group since 2015.
-I was born and raised in Ashtabula, OH.
+Greg has been a police officer since 1998.
+He has served as a neighborhood officer (NPO) and an educational resource officer (ERO).
+He is currently assigned to the South District as a patrol officer.
+Greg has been involved with the Unconcious Bias group since 2015.
+He was born and raised in Ashtabula, OH.

-I have an undergraduate degree from Bowling Green State University and a Masters from The Ohio State University in Public Policy and Management.
-I started community based restorative justice projects in the community and in the schools, partnering with community organizations like the Dane County Timebank, Madison Metropolitan School District, Dane Co.
+Greg has an undergraduate degree from Bowling Green State University and a Masters from Ohio State University in Public Policy and Management.
+He started community based restorative justice projects in the community and in the schools, partnering with community organizations like the Dane County Timebank, Madison Metropolitan School District, Dane Co.
 Human Services, and YWCA.

 Do you have time and talent to offer to our Board?
 Here is a position description.